BobaBoard/boba-docs/docs/engineering/boba-server/permissions/check-permissions.md

 ### Generic permission checkers

 Handlers named `ensure[Entity]Permission` (e.g. `ensureThreadPermission`, `ensureBoardPermission`) are generic permission checkers.
-Each of this handlers takes a permission as an argument, and checks that the user has the permission for the given entity.
+Each of these handlers takes a permission as an argument, and checks that the user has the permission for the given entity.
 If the permission is not found, the appropriate `UNAUTHORIZED` status code is automatically returned.

 Like permission fetchers, permission checkers add a list of the user's permissions to the request object under the key `current[Entity]Permissions`.